Stustup/C-Nixie_CNIX/README.md

 # CNIX - Nixie Tube Clock ->WORK IN PROGRESS

+DO NOT BUILD THE TUBE BOARD, THE PIN NUMBERS ARE MIRRORED

 CNIX is a nixie tube clock which accepts many diffrent nixie tubes with only slight modifications to the tube carrier board.

 ![Nixie Clock tube board](./Docs/CNIX%20V2%20tube%20board%20side.png)